jMetal/ssbse2017tutorial/README.md

 * R
 * Latex
 * Optionally, if you are not an R user (as is my case), a tool to plot results, such as gnuplot, MatLab, Excel, etc.

+Feel free to contact me if you have any problem or suggestion.